crudecomputer/jrny/README.md

 ### Error handling

-The error handling is ugly.
+The error handling is comically ugly.
 There are no custom types or anything classy like that yet, everything just gets the ol' `.map(|e| e.to_string())?` and `Result<(), String>` treatment.